Jounce/Surge/README.md

 Upsurge is a fork of [Surge](https://github.com/mattt/Surge) written in Swift 2.0.
 Upsurge focuses more on matrix and vector operations.
 It's uses a custom `RealArray` class instead of the built-in array.
 It being a `class` instead of a `struct` means that you can manage when and if it gets copied, making memory management more explicit.
 This also allows defining the `+=` operator to mean addition instead of concatenation.

 As opposed to Surge, Upsurge does not make use of generics.
-Thre is a global `typealias` defining `Real` as a `Double` and this single type is used throughout.
-This is because in 64-bit achitectures `Double` is as fast as `Float` so there is no practial reason to support `Float`.
+There is a global `typealias` defining `Real` as a `Double` and this single type is used throughout.
+This is because generics make the code unnecessarily complicated and in 64-bit achitectures `Double` is as fast as `Float` so there is no practial reason to support `Float`.
 If you'd rather use `Float` just change the definition of `Real`.

 ## Installation